ncoghlan/misc/notes/python3/enum_creation.rst

 * Extensible enums, that make it easier to include elements of another enum inside a larger one.
-One feature of ``flufl.enum`` that was lost in the journey to the standard library is the ability to inherit enum members from a parent enum, as a consequence of kaing it so that standard enum members are actually instances of the corresponding enum.
+One feature of ``flufl.enum`` that was lost in the journey to the standard library is the ability to inherit enum members from a parent enum, as a consequence of making it so that standard enum members are actually instances of the corresponding enum.

   This change makes it easy to add new behaviour to enums - you just define